papyri/site-docs/checklist.md

 ## <a id="Editions">Editions of Greek and Coptic Documentary Papyri by Year of Publication</a>

+Publications printed without an index are listed in parentheses, e.g., "1901: (Stud.Pal.
+I)."
+If an index to that volume appears in a later volume of the series this will be indicated in the entry for that later volume, e.g, "1901: (Stud.Pal.
+I); 1902: (Stud.
+Pal.
+II); 1905: Stud.Pal.
+(I+II+)IV" (This convention was especially useful before the emergence of the DDbDP).
+The dates of publication of fascicles of a volume are not taken into account, but those of separate parts are.
+All Greek editions before 1891 are omitted as superseded by later editions.

 ### <a id="Greek">Greek</a>
  * 1891: P.Petr.
 I
  * 1892: –––